tarof429/stuckathome/golang/README.md

 // Taro is 37
 ```

-To print variable types, use %T.
+To print the variable type, use %T.

 ```go
 fmt.Printf("%T %T\n", name, age)